cguttweb/nuxt-portfolio-blog/content/posts/2023-05-01-further-codecademy-update.md

 - Web Development Foundations - this section is almost complete I have a couple of small projects to finalise
 - Building Interactive Websites - partially complete WIP

+I﻿'ve made reasonable progress on this, but I have realised I really need to practice with JS some more as I half remembered some parts of syntax/methods etc I need to think of some small projects I can use to reinforce these learnings.